Heart of Texas Chapter

 General Information

-Heart of Texas Chapter meetings are typically held on the 3rd Thursday of the month at the Ridgewood Country Club with evening dinner meetings for members and spouses/guests or at the Baylor Club in McLane Stadium, and may be lunch or dinner.
-Dinners usually have social period starts around 5:00 p.m.; call to tables around 5:35; invocation, pledge, announcements and introductions once seated: buffet meal at 5:50; guest speaker or entertainment at 6:55 and wrap-up around 7:55.
+Heart of Texas Chapter meetings are typically held on the 3rd Thursday of each month in the Media Room at McLane Stadium.
+Meeting are usually dinner format for members and spouses/guests and follow this schedule - social period around 5:00 p.m.; call to tables around 5:35; invocation, pledge, announcements and introductions once seated: buffet meal at 5:50; guest speaker or entertainment at 6:55 and wrap-up around 7:55.
 A cash bar is available.
-Dates are the 3rd Thursday of each month in 2025 except in June, when the annual fundraiser golf tournament is normally held.
 Occasionally, we will have a luncheon instead of a dinner meeting.
+Changes to meeting times are posted on our website (hotmoaa.org) and in our monthly newsletter.

 About Our Chapter